AdaRoseCannon/1am-main/README.md

 ## Features

 * static webserver over https (does not support http at all)
-* has node and npm for building
+* has node and npm for building o nthe server
 * peer.js signalling server on port 9000 for webRTC
-* Soon: es6 transpiling with commonjs support via browserify
+* es6 transpiling with commonjs support via browserify, just put /t/ before the path e.g. /t/~username/myjsfile.js

 ## Cost

 For now I am hosting it on amazon ec2 at my own expense I may start asking for donations if it seems like it will get expensive.
+The es6 transpiling feature is cool but may potentially run up costs, I may make it a donator only perk if it comes to donations.

 ## Registering: